hoonzis/hoonzis.github.io/_posts/2015-03-19-neural-networks-f-xor-classifier-and.md

     would be an approach similar to the one taken on the XOR.
-This has one disadvantage, that is that the connection weights have to be determined from the equality between the standard Hopfield model enery function and the TSP Hopfield model function.
+This has one disadvantage, that is that the connection weights have to be determined from the equality between the standard Hopfield model energy function and the TSP Hopfield model function.
 There is an easier way without determining the connections weights.
 -   The easier way is to describe the change of the input potential without determining the weights of the edges.
 Then we can just